programmerstandard/Termux-Environment-Practical/README.md

 ## Notes

+* This repository for Android Smartphone only.
 * Google Play Store versions of Termux are restricted and may not support full functionality.
 Use Termux from F-Droid instead.
+* Suggest to use GBoard soft keyboard.
-* Remember this repository only for development and maintenance servers!
+* Remember this repository only for software development and maintenance servers!
 * You may found more updated informations and tutorials in other sources below 👇.

 ## Learning Resources